CPS-Innovation/digital-sop/docs/playbooks/how-to-get-started/index.md

 ### Access to a GitLab repo:

-Soon CPS will be providing licences, in the meantime you can get a [free 30 day GitLab](https://gitlab.com/-/trial_registrations/new) trail.
-Once created ...
+Soon CPS will be providing Gitlab licences, in the meantime:

+If you do not have a GitLab account, sign up for a [free GitLab account](https://gitlab.com/users/sign_up).

+If you do have a GitLab account, be sure to add your CPS emaild address to it

 Share your GitLab username with our GitLab admin who will grant you access to the relevant CPS repositories.